-Organisms respond to environmental signals to balance the use of their limited resources.
-Receptors on the cell surface detect many diverse signals so that the plant cell can monitor its biotic and abiotic environment.
-Kinases are one class of receptor proteins that send signals into the cell by modifying themselves and other proteins.
-There are hundreds of kinases in plants, and they are vitally important for agriculture and plant breeders because they recognise hormones, microbes, carbohydrates and other signals that are associated with plant development and defence.
-Many kinases are predicted to bind carbohydrate (sugar) signals, but few of the signalling pathways or functions of these kinases have been described.
+Organisms use environmental signals to determine how best to grow and develop.
+Receptors on the cell surface detect many diverse signals to monitor the biotic and abiotic environment surrounding the plant cell.
+Kinases are a major class of receptor proteins with hundreds of receptor-like kinases in plants.
+They are vitally important for agriculture and plant breeders because they recognise hormones, microbes, carbohydrates and other signals that are associated with plant development and defence.

-Although the malectin domain is found mostly in conjunction with a kinase domain (where it would be extracellular), this domain can also be found linked to a kinesin domain.
-In this case, the malectin domain probably binds to a carbohydrate or glycoprotein cargo that is moved along microtubules by the kinesin motor domain.
+Although the malectin domain is found mostly in conjunction with a kinase domain (where it would be extracellular), this domain can also be found linked to a kinesin domain, that is a motor protein that moves around the cytoskeleton.

-If we can identify how these two types of carbohydrate-binding proteins act in plant development, then this knowledge can potentially be used to increase crop yields.
-Before we can start to help crop breeders, we need to expand our understanding of how proteins detect and interact with different carbohydrates and the roles of carbohydrates in plant growth and defence.
+If we can identify how these two types of act in plant development, then this knowledge can potentially be used to increase crop yields or to develop herbicides with plant-specific targets.

 Projects in the lab currently focus on:

 - Functions of malectin domain receptor-like kinases in development